 What are the benefits of the FOGO service?

 As our population grows, so does the amount of waste generated.
 It is important that we take action on our waste now.
 The new FOGO collection service will divert a significant amount of organic waste from landfill and will instead recycle it into quality compost.

 Organic waste is a problem in landfill as it produces methane, a harmful greenhouse gas that is 25 times more potent than carbon dioxide.
 Turning it into compost reduces the impact on the environment and allows waste to become a usable product.

 The FOGO collection has already been successfully introduced in several local government areas and others are joining this sustainability initiative.
 Everyone can help reduce the impact of waste and improve environmental outcomes by using their kerbside bins correctly.

 Over time you will save money.
 In future, waste will cost a lot more as taxes on landfill increase so by diverting organic waste from landfill, it won’t cost your Council as much, saving you money in the long term.

 How do I find out more information about the service?

 A comprehensive community communication strategy has been developed and will be rolled out over the coming months leading up to and following the implementation of the service.
-More information is available at TO BE SET UP.
 If you have any questions or queries about your kerbside collection, please don’t hesitate to contact REMONDIS Harbour Cities on 1300 362 360.

 Keep checking back on this webpage as more information will be added as we get closer to the FOGO collection rollout.